quintilesims/layer0/docs-src/docs/reference/cli.md

   </div>
   <div class="divRow">
     <div class="divCellNoWrap">--ami</div>
-    <div class="divCell">The AMI to use in the environment.
-If not specified, Layer0 will use the default AMI for the specified operating system.</div>
+    <div class="divCell">A custom AMI ID to use in the environment.
+If not specified, Layer0 will use its default AMI ID for the specified operating system.</div>
   </div>
 </div>